donghaiwu/DataShare/2023-Wu-et-al-WindFarm-and-CarbonCycle/README.md

 2. Time-series analysis of NEP, GPP and ER in peak-growing-season during 2001-2018.
 3. Time-series analysis of VPD in peak-growing-season during 2001-2018.

-Notes: To verify the accuracy of the results, the data analyses were independently performed by Donghai Wu (with R) and Wenfang Xu (with Matlab), respectively.
+Notes: To verify the accuracy of the results, the data analyses were independently performed by Dr. Donghai Wu (with R), Dr. Naijing Liu (with Python), and Dr. Wenfang Xu (with Matlab), respectively.